spider-gazelle/guide/docs/controllers/overview.md

 `ApplicationController` inherits from `ActionController::Base`, which defines a number of helpful methods.
 This guide will cover most of these.

-Only public methods are callable as actions.
-It is a best practice to lower the visibility of methods (with `private` or `protected`) which are not intended to be actions, like auxiliary methods or filters.

 ## Parameters